-Well Google is at it again, rolling out updates to their search algorithm.
-With this large search update they are looking to integrate much more heavily with Google+ and other Google services like Picasa, in an update they are calling: Search Plus Your World.
-Google has stated that it is interested at making search more relevant with users by providing results more recent and closer.
+Well, Google is at it again, rolling out updates to their search algorithm.
+With this large search update, they are looking to integrate much more heavily with Google+ and other Google services like Picasa, in an update they are calling: Search Plus Your World.
+Google has stated that it is interested in making search more relevant to users by providing results more recent and closer.

 Back in November, Google updated their search algorithm (update code name Caffeine), which goal was to show more relevant, but also recent results to people searching.
 The nov. release favors websites that continually update with new content, and makes having an easy-to-update website even more important.